The board governance is supported by two committees

 Mairi MacInnes (Interim Chair)

 Mairi MacInnes has numerous roles within her local community relating to Gaelic language and education spanning early years, primary and adult learning.
-Mairi, head teacher of Sgoil an Iochdair, is also a member of the 1+2 Approach to Language Learning Group in the Western Isles.
+Mairi, former head teacher of Sgoil an Iochdair, was also a member of the 1+2 Approach to Language Learning Group in the Western Isles.
 Mairi is Chair of Ceòlas Uibhist Ltd, the highly acclaimed Gaelic arts organisation.
 She has also sat on the board of a number of national organisations, such as the Scottish Arts Council and Comataidh Craoladh Gàidhlig.
 She was the founding member of Cothrom and a founder member and development worker for Fèis Tìr a’ Mhurain.

 Donald MacLeod is a fluent Gaelic speaker and was in the first class to receive Gaelic Medium Education at Carloway Primary School.
 He has a joint honours degree in Gaelic and Politics from The University of Aberdeen and has a secondary teaching qualification for Gaelic & Modern studies from the same university.
 Donald spent two years teaching at Inverness Royal Academy and currently teaches Social Subjects and Religious Moral Education through Gaelic at The Nicolson Institute.
 He has been involved, in a voluntary capacity, in a range of organisations including The Gaelic Secondary Teacher’s Professional Association, choirs, historical societies, community groups and churches.
 He has been a board member of Bòrd Na Gàidhlig for the last four years.
 During his time at Bòrd Na Gàidhlig, he has served on the Development Committee, the Panel for Gaelic Plans and the Education Committee.